motwok/thisandthat/Klipper/README.md

 |Directory|Description|
 |:---| :---|
 |[bedflow](bedflow)|A simple "extra" that uses a fan to control chamber temperature|
-|[waitforready](waitforready)|A simple "extra" that supports a WAITFORREADY to wait for the printer to be ready e. g. after a FIRMWARE_RESTART or a SAVE_CONFIG.
+|[waitforready](waitforready)|A simple "extra" that adds a WAITFORREADY to wait for the printer to be ready e. g. after a FIRMWARE_RESTART or a SAVE_CONFIG.